SasSwart/can/README.md

 * To be able to register an existing gin Engine with predefined middleware.
 * To be able to use the generated code without modifying it.

-The entrypoint to this application is [cmd/generator/main.go](cmd/generator/main.go)

-See [docs/openapi.yml](docs/openapi.yml) for a sample API.
-Also see [cmd/server/main.go](cmd/server/main.go) for an example of how to use generated code.

 ## TODO
 * use components to avoid duplicate ref structs
 * use nullable types in parameters and request bodies